The Bush Lodge

 Rating: Safari Camp

-Bush Lodge is a safari camp conveniently in the heart of Queen Elizabeth National Park for wildlife viewing and Kyambura Chimp tracking.
+The Bush Lodge is a unique safari camp situated in the heart of Queen Elizabeth National Park, offering unparalleled opportunities for wildlife viewing and Kyambura Chimp tracking.
 The camp is built along ecological principles, providing a small-scale setup that allows for a classic Uganda safari experience.

-The chef caters to vegetarian menus, but you have to inform your booking agent before arrival to organize your dietary requirements.
-Early wake-up calls are with coffee or tea, and packed breakfasts or lunches can be arranged according to your planning plan.
+The chef caters to vegetarian menus, but guests are advised to inform their booking agent of any dietary requirements before arrival.
+Early wake-up calls come with coffee or tea, and packed breakfasts or lunches can be arranged according to guests’ plans.

 The Bush Lodge’s unique setting allows animals to roam in and out of the camp, providing a truly immersive safari experience.
 The camp is situated in the northern section of Queen Elizabeth National Park, and guests can reach it with a 1-hour flight plus a 2.5-hour drive from Kasese Airport or a 15-minute flight or a 4-hour drive through the park from Bwindi’s Kihihi Airtrips.

 Accommodation at Bush Lodge

-All tents have an ensuite bathroom with running water for your hand-basin, a flushing toilet, and an outside shower with 24/24 hours of hot water, where two showerheads allow couples to take their starlit shower together.
+All tents at the Bush Lodge are ensuite with running water for the hand basin, a flushing toilet, and an outside shower with 24/7 hot water.
+The showers have two showerheads, allowing couples to take their starlit shower together.
 It’s a perfect way to unwind and relax after a long day exploring the Queen Elizabeth National Park.

 For budget-friendly accommodation, the Queen Elizabeth Bush Lodge offers 10 non-self-contained tents with comfortable beds, a bedside table, and a power outlet for charging electrical equipment.
-All tents are under a grass-fetched roof, which creates your private terrace and provides some welcome shade.
+All tents are under a grass-fetched roof, which creates a private terrace and provides some welcome shade.
 The tents share a communal ablution block with showers and flushing toilets.
-No need to worry about linen as the camp offers all bedding and towels.
+Guests don’t need to worry about linen as the camp provides all bedding and towels.

 Hot water ‘bush showers’